Teradata/stacki-wiki/Storage-Configuration.md

 While a host is installing, after it partitions its disks, it will send a message to the frontend to instruct it to set the  _nukedisks_ attribute back to _false_.
 This ensures that the disks will not be reconfigured on the next installation.

-### LVM

-Currently, there is no support to configure logical volumes via spreadsheets.
-This feature is in development.

-LVM configuration is supported in Stacki.
-Please contact us for assistance.

 ## RAID Controller